 On either side of the beach climb curving green slopes, and tall cliff faces.

-Fully grown minke whales can reach up to 11 metres long and weigh 50 tonnes.
+When fully grown, a minke whale can reach 11 metres long and weigh 50 tonnes.
 They filter the ocean as they hoover up crustaceans and plankton.
 Tourists take boat tours, equip metre-long camera lenses and sacrifice hours just to glimpse the fin of such a mighty marine mammal - and here’s a tragic sight; the remains of one in full view, hurt, perhaps, by a boat and washed in by the tide.

 We’re on Rùm for a four-night expedition, wild camping our way around the island...